People with cancer and their doctors build a strong relationship talking face-to-face, laying a foundation of trust and open communication.

 I encourage people to bring a family member or friend to all visits, including telemedicine visits.
 They can provide moral support and be a second set of eyes and ears to take notes and ask questions.

-During a televisit, having another person present can also help the doctor.
+During a telemedicine visit, having another person present can also help the doctor.
 For instance, if a person has swollen ankles or I need to see inside the mouth, it can be challenging for the patient to get the camera into position.
 Another person in the room can move the laptop or cell phone and make it easier for everyone.

 A caregiver or friend can also join the visit using a computer or smartphone if they can’t be there in person.
 At MSK, we often use technology to connect the people we care for with friends or family members because we know how much that support means to people dealing with cancer.